Worldwide Guide to Women in Leadership

 2006 Designate Minister of Defence (June-August and again in December)

-Member of Parliament 1990-1992 and again since 1997 for the KDU-CSL.
+Member of Parliament 1990-1992 and 1997-2010 for the KDU-CSL and Tradition, Responsibility, Prosperity (TOP09) from 2010.
 She was nominated twice for the post of defence ministers in the prolonged futile attempts to form a government after the elections in June.

 1997-98 Deputy Minister of Finance Jana Furstova